Dyad Medical Receives NIH Grant for Software For OCT Analysis of Vascular Stents

-DYAD Medical Receives a 2017 NIH Grant for $224,744 for Software for OCT Analysis of Vascular Stents.
+Dyad Medical Receives a 2020 NIH Grant for $ 1,085,076 for Software For OCT Analysis of Vascular Stents.
 The principal investigator is Ronny Shalev.
-The program began in 2017 and ends in 2019.
 Below is a summary of the proposed work.